 The credits name only Doris Slater but it is likely this adventure story was principally a partnership between Doris and Ted McCall an experienced hand at authoring adventure cartoon stories.
-The fact that McCall and Slater were related through marriage strengthens this supposition.
+The fact that McCall and Slater were related through marriage though not to each other strengthens this supposition.

-Located in Africa, the series revolves around Martin Blake (and his pet lion Alvar), his neighbours John and Joan Newcombe and faithful servant Juba in an ongoing conflict with the villainous Red Fagan.
-World War Two remains very much in the background.
-In issue 1-2, Martin Blake took a Dr. Nash of the Royal Museum to a lost world of prehistoric creatures that John Newcombe stumbled across it while prospecting for gold.
-We quickly encounter Red Fagan who tries to kill Blake and who incites the natives against the party.
+Located in Africa, the series revolves around Martin Blake and his pet lion Alvar, his neighbours John and Joan Newcombe and faithful servant Juba are in an ongoing conflict with the villainous Red Fagan.
+World War Two remains very much in the background in this serial.
+In issue 1-2, Martin Blake took a Dr. Nash of the Royal Museum to a lost world of prehistoric creatures that John Newcombe stumbled across while prospecting for gold.
+They quickly encounter Red Fagan who tries to kill Blake and who incites the natives against the party.
 In response Blake rescues his friends and reconciles the natives but Red Fagan escapes to cause trouble another day.
 This issue established the basic plot line for each of the stories.
-In issue 1-3, introduced Joan Newcombe the gutsy heroine who develops a considerable hero worship for Blake, rather reminiscent of Natasha’s hero worship of Freelance.
-The series is typical of the McCall fast paced style.
-The serial has a stereotypical view of African natives which was almost universal for the time.
+Issue 1-3, introduced Joan Newcombe the gutsy heroine who develops a considerable hero worship for Blake, rather reminiscent of Natasha’s hero worship of Freelance.
+The series is typical of the McCall’s fast paced style, and it has a stereotypical view of African natives which was almost universal for the time.

-“…The Leopardmen Try Voodoo.”
-1-5, May 1942: 23-37.
+1-5, May 1942: “…The Leopardmen Try Voodoo”: 23-37.

-“…The Land of the Golden Lion.”
-1-9, October 1942: 12-27.
+1-9, October 1942: “…The Land of the Golden Lion”: 12-27.

-Illus., probably Doris Slater.

-3 Aces Comics, 1-3, March 1942
+3 Aces Comics, 1-3, March 1942: Illus., probably Doris Slater.

-An early piece with Doris Slater’s signature.
-3 Aces, 1-3, March 1942: 23.
+3 Aces, 1-3, March 1942: An early piece with Doris Slater’s signature: 23.

 Three Aces Comics, 1-9.
 October 1942: 12